Build IoT Applications Faster

 Easy to Manage and Monitor

-AWS IoT Things Graph applications run at the edge, such as on AWS IoT Greengrass-enabled devices, so they can respond to local events quickly, even without an internet connection.
+AWS IoT Things Graph applications can run in the AWS Cloud or at the edge, such as on AWS IoT Greengrass-enabled devices, so they can respond to local events quickly, even without an internet connection.
 AWS IoT Greengrass is software that lets you securely run local compute, messaging, data caching, sync, and machine inference capabilities.
-Deployment is easy and can be initiated with just a few clicks from the IoT Things Graph console.
-IoT Things Graph bundles models along with the run-time, and pushes it to your IoT Greengrass device where it listens to messages and coordinates interactions.
+Deployment is easy and can be initiated with just a few clicks from the AWS IoT Things Graph console.
+AWS IoT Things Graph bundles models along with the run-time, and pushes it to your IoT Greengrass device where it listens to messages and coordinates interactions.

 Review FAQs about AWS IoT Things Graph